Kars: Demographics

 According to Turkey's 2011 Statistical Yearbook, the area has been depopulating because of migration to bigger cities.
 In Istanbul alone, there are 269,388 people from Kars, more than three times the city's population.

 Today, Kars has a mixed population of Azerbaijanis, Kurds and Turks.
+Most of the population in Kars is Sunni Muslim, mainly made up by the population of Kurds and Turks, and the minority is Shia Muslim, mainly among the Azerbaijanis.
+The Shia Azerbaijanis make up 20% of the city's population.
 The Azerbaijanis are mainly composed of the Terekeme and Qarapapaq sub-ethnic groups.
-The Shia Azerbaijanis make up 20% of the city's population.

-Most of the population in Kars is Sunni Muslim, mainly made up by the population of Kurds and Turks, and the minority is Shia Muslim, mainly among the Azerbaijanis.

 Government

-The ethnic make-up of Kars is also reflected in politics, with the Turks and Azerbaijanis often voting for the nationalist MHP and the Kurds often voting for the pro-Kurdish HDP.
+The present day ethnic make-up of Kars is also reflected in politics, with the Turks and Azerbaijanis often voting for the nationalist MHP and the Kurds often voting for the pro-Kurdish HDP.
 On 30 March 2014, Murtaza Karaçanta (MHP) was elected mayor.
 During the June 2015 elections, Kars was won by the pro-Kurdish HDP, becoming the largest political party in both the city and the province of Kars.
 The last elected mayor was Ayhan Bilgen from the HDP until he was deposed in October 2020.